GeniusPilot2016/NeoBleeper/docs/TROUBLESHOOTING.md

 **A:** When no standard system speaker output is detected (in older versions), NeoBleeper enforces this setting to ensure sound output is still possible.

 ### Q: Is there any workaround for missing system speaker?
-**A:** You must use your regular sound device (speakers/headphones) if a standard system speaker output can be found (in older versions).
+**A:** You must use your regular sound device (speakers/headphones) if a standard system speaker output can't be found (in older versions).

 ### Q: What if the Beep Stopper tool does not stop the stuck beep?
 **A:** Restart your computer to reset the speaker hardware if the Beep Stopper utility fails.